federicaprinzi/book2.sql/README.md

 **COMMIT**
 You decide to remove a book with BookID = 101 from the Books table.
 Ensure this change is saved permanently.

+**ROLLBACK**
+You're testing the database by removing a book with BookID = 103 but want to revert the change immediately after.